vasilakisfil/Introspected-REST/README.md

 Such an architecture will lead to a system whose each MicroType's metadata is independent, self-contained and detached from the metadata of the rest MicroTypes.

-The API designer should **first** investigate and embrace the use of MicroTypes, RFCs and specs that are already defined, instead of creating her own custom, unpublished spec.
+The API designer should **first** investigate and embrace the use of MicroTypes, RFCs and specs that are already defined and published, instead of creating her own custom, unpublished spec.
 The reason for this suggestion is that creating a new spec is difficult and usually such custom specs are used only for domain-specific APIs that were created for and live as long as this API is used.